 Offer to help restaurant managers outside the webinar if they are technologically challenged.
 Each of these sites drives customers.
 Reinforce the need to maintain a master login and password spreadsheet.

 TripAdvisor also deferred advertising and is now targeting early August 2020 to reactivate campaigns.
-It has finally reinstalled the Billings & Payments section of its website, so customers can once again access and control their ad dollars and subscriptions.
-However, customers have no ability to cancel subscriptions online.
-Even when going through a sales rep and cancelling in writing, automated emails state payments were processed and invoices show payments were made.
+It has finally reinstated the Billings & Payments section of its website, so customers can once again access and control their ad dollars and subscriptions.
+However, at present customers have no ability to cancel subscriptions online.
+Even when going through a sales rep and canceling in writing, automated emails state payments are being processed and invoices show payments were made.

 Remind your local restaurants that TripAdvisor is reactivating ads in early August.

-Then update your own destination website leaving only open restaurants, too.
+Then update your own destination website leaving only open restaurants to display.

 To help your destination’s restaurants, create a page on your DMO website with the standard statewide measures for safety and cleanliness.
 Share the link and ask that a restaurant post it on their website and on social media pages, if they are, in fact, adhering to these protocols.
 Read more about Contactless Safety Practices, here.